Stroganov Church: Architecture

 The church is two-level: at the top there is a three-apsidal altar, a prayer hall, a refectory and a porch.

-The temple is five-domed, they are set in relation to the sides of the world.
-Initially, the domes were green.
-Such they are depicted on the painted photo of Ivan Shishkin and Andrei Karelin.
-But at the end of the 19th century they were painted like the domes of the Saint Basil's Cathedral in Moscow.

 Outside and inside the church is decorated with white stone carvings.

 The belltower is an octagon on cube.
 The dome is crowned with a cross with a weather vane.
-This detail is characteristic of the period of entrainment by the sea.
-There is a clock on the belltower.
 On the stone slabs there are Slavic letters that divide the circle into 17 parts, according to the Old Russian calculation of time.
-The former watch mechanism was repaired by Russian mechanic Ivan Kulibin.
 The fate of the previous mechanism is unknown.
 A new mechanism has now been installed.